sasamil/evaluating-arithmetic-expression/README.md

 # Evaluating arithmetic expressions - reverse recursive algorithm
 New approach to the arithmetic expressions evaluating.
 Performance comparison with the classical approach (Dijkstra's Shunting-Yard).

 This example demonstrate performance gains when evaluationg arithmetic expressions by the algorithm which has been explained in the <a href="https://github.com/sasamil/parsing-arithmetic-expression">parsing-arithmetic-expression</a> repository.
-Practically, that algorithm has just been implemented here and compared with the Shunting-Yard.

-These performance comparisons have been made here:<br>(a) Classical approach&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(b) new-algorithm-1&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(c) new-algorithm-2
+So, these performance comparisons have been made here:<br>(a) Classical approach&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(b) new-algorithm-1&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(c) new-algorithm-2

 In other words:<br>(Shunting-Yard -> RPN -> evaluation)&nbsp;&nbsp;vs.&nbsp;&nbsp;(new-algorithm -> RPN -> evaluation)&nbsp;&nbsp;vs.&nbsp;&nbsp;(new-algorithm -> in-place evaluation)